erinosb/2024_RNAseq_PE_array/README.md

    - Download (or obtain) an annotation file (.gtf or .gff)
 4. Modify the **execute** script
 5. Modify the **analyzer** script.
 Point it to the genome, index, .gtf, input folder, and .fastq files
-6. Run the scripts
+6. Run the script
+7. Merge the counts files
-7. Clean up the project
+8. Clean up the project

 ----